zopefoundation/Zope/src/Products/Five/viewlet/README.txt

-has no Java counterpart, since Java does not implement content providers using a component architecture and thus does not register content providers specifically for viewlet managers, which I believe makes the Java implementation less usefull as a generic concept.
+has no Java counterpart, since Java does not implement content providers using a component architecture and thus does not register content providers specifically for viewlet managers, which I believe makes the Java implementation less useful as a generic concept.
 In fact, the main design goal in the Java world is the implementation of reusable and sharable portlets.
-The scope for Zope 3 is larger, since we want to provide a generic framework for building pluggable user interfaces.
+The scope for Zope is larger, since we want to provide a generic framework for building pluggable user interfaces.